VoltaMission VoltaMission ← Back to home

 DimensionSourcing brokerVoltaMission

-What you getA quote and an introductionA supplier qualified on engineering merit
+What you getA quote and an introductionA cell or BMS supplier qualified on engineering merit

-Technical judgmentLimited; rarely on meritPrincipal-engineer vetting of spec, capability, and failure modes
+Technical judgmentLimited; rarely on meritBattery-engineer vetting of cycle life, thermal margin, and protection-circuit accuracy

-Best forKnown catalog parts, sourced fastNon-catalog, allocation-gated, R&D, or risky parts
+Best forKnown catalog cells sourced fastNon-catalog, allocation-gated, R&D, or risky cells and BMS

 VolumePrefers larger, resellable volumeSmall / R&D volumes welcome